 As an on-going commitment to giving to our community, our guild provides quilts for many local organizations through a program called “Cover Our Kids.”
 As a guild, we generally donate more than 225 quilts per year through this program.
-The COK quilts go to Crisis Nursery (5 locations), Cardinal Glennon Medical Center, St Louis Children’s Hospital, Epworth Children and Family Services, as well as to the Mark Twain Nursing Home, the West County Care Nursing Home, and to Jefferson County for their nursing homes and elderly in need.
-Quilts are also donated to the Quilts of Valor project.
+The COK quilts go to Crisis Nursery (5 locations), Cardinal Glennon Medical Center, St Louis Children’s Hospital, Epworth Children and Family Services, Foster and Adoptive Care Coalition.
+Please note, quilts appropriate for adults will be donated to area nursing homes.

 Read a newspaper article about the Cover our Kids program.
 Click here.

 This article was published in West Magazine in the December 18, 2013 edition.